davidbody/twitter-timeline/README.md

 ## Output

-`report` summarizes tweets by `screenName` and shows you the most active tweeters in your timeline.
+`report` summarizes tweets by `screen_name` and shows you the most active tweeters in your timeline.

 ```
 > print(report)